-STYLY previously could only be edited from a web browser, but with the new “VR edit mode”, the user can check object’s sizes and positions directly from inside VR.
+Previously, STYLY could only be edited using a web browser, but with the new “VR Edit Mode”, a user can check an object’s size and position directly from inside the VR scene.

-STYLY has a original VR VIEWER, and “VR edit mode” is a new function of the viewer.
+STYLY has its own VR VIEWER and the “VR Edit Mode” is a new function built into the viewer.

-First, place the assets you want to have in a VR scene from the Web Editor.
+First, place the assets you want to have in the VR scene in the Web Editor.

-You can not only add self-created assets, but you can also directly install assets from Google Poly.
+You can add self-created assets as well as assets from Google Poly.